Perella Weinberg Partners to P - GuruFocus.com

 NEW YORK, Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Perella Weinberg Partners (“PWP”) (PWP, Financial), a leading global independent advisory firm, today announced that Andrew Bednar, Chief Executive Officer, will present at the Credit Suisse 24th Annual Financial Services Forum on Wednesday, February 15, 2023 at 8:35AM ET.
+06, 2023 (GLOBE NEWSWIRE) -- Perella Weinberg Partners (“PWP”) (NASDAQ:PWP), a leading global independent advisory firm, today announced that Andrew Bednar, Chief Executive Officer, will present at the Credit Suisse 24th Annual Financial Services Forum on Wednesday, February 15, 2023 at 8:35AM ET.

 A live webcast of the conversation will be available to the public on the Investor’s section of PWP’s website at https://investors.pwpartners.com.
 For those unable to listen to the live webcast, a replay will be available on PWP’s website shortly after the event.